fjegear/dotnetcore-github-setup/README.md

 # dotnetcore-github-setup

-This repo is an example of creating a .NET 5 project with its setup using GitHub.
+This repo is an example of creating a .NET 6 project with its setup using GitHub.

 All executed commands are collected here:

-##Initial Setup
+## Initial Setup

+- Create new repository in github.
 - Move to the desired parent folder where we are going to clone the repository.
 - Clone the repository: git clone https://github.com/fjegear/dotnetcore-github-setup.git
 - Create solution file: dotnet new sln --name DotnetCoreExample